kholmes42/Finance/EDHEC Portfolio Construction II/README.md

 ## Style Analysis

 A simple way to analyze factor exposure for a manager is using Sharpe Style analysis.
-In this process, we roll a constrained linear regression over sliding windows to get the approximate style allocations for a return stream.
+In this process, we run a constrained linear regression over sliding windows to get the approximate style allocations for a return stream.

 This is done by solving the following optimization problem to minimize tracking error: